 Andreas of Cappadocia (c.
-AD 600) knew of an account of Antipas’ martyrdom that existed in his day, but it has not survived.
+AD 600) did know know of an account of Antipas’ martyrdom that existed in his day, but it has not survived:

-The famous story of Antipas being burned alive in a brazen bull is first found (in extant sources) in the Menalogion of the Byzantine hagiographer Symeon Metaphrastes, which was probably written in the tenth century.
+The famous story of Antipas’ martyrdom by being burned alive in a brazen bull is first found (in extant sources) in the Menalogion of the Byzantine hagiographer Symeon Metaphrastes, which was probably written in the tenth century.

 The Menalogian contained various stories and fabulous legends about saints and martyrs, perhaps the most well-known of which is that of how Luke the physician painted an icon of Christ and of Mary.